Download a course guide

 - Demonstrate the ability to apply ER knowledge and skills with creativity and initiative to new situations and in professional practice.

 To be eligible for admission to the Graduate Certificate in Employment Relations, a student must:

-- hold a bachelors degree in a related discipline from a recognised University (or another tertiary education institution of equivalent standing) with a minimum grade point average of 4.0 (using a 7.0 scale), or
+- hold any Bachelor degree (or equivalent) from a recognised University (or other tertiary education institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 scale),

-- have a minimum of five years equivalent full-time professional work experience in a related field.
+- have a minimum of five years equivalent full-time professional work experience in a relevant field

 Degrees from overseas institutions must be assessed as equivalent to a recognised Australian bachelors-level degree.